-Research at the Department of Veterans Affairs has led to the development of a functional Magnetic Resonance Imaging (fMRI) software package to enable better spatial resolution and magnetic susceptibility-related signal dropout and geometric distortion in standard echo-planar imaging based fMRI techniques.
+Research at the U.S. Department of Veterans Affairs (VA) has led to the development of a functional Magnetic Resonance Imaging (fMRI) technology enabling ultrahigh spatiotemporal resolution with minimal magnetic susceptibility-related signal dropout and geometric distortion relative to standard echo-planar imaging based fMRI techniques.
 The patented technology is available via patent license agreement to companies that would make, use, or sell it commercially.

-Currently, brain imaging is a screening method that helps the physician analyze the activity and functioning problems of the nervous system for the treatment of various types of neurodegenerative disorders. fMRI also provides anatomical and functional information about changes in blood flow to particular areas of the brain.
+Currently, fMRI of the human brain can help physicians better understand the activity and functioning problems of the nervous system for the treatment of various types of neurodegenerative disorders. fMRI can also provide anatomically precise information about changes in blood flow related to neural activity in particular areas of the brain.
 Brain imaging is widely used in the diagnosis of neurodegenerative disorders, such as Alzheimer’s disease and Parkinson’s, as well as chronic diseases like brain cancer.

-The technique known as stimulus-locked k-space shuffling for ultra-high-resolution large FOV fMRI, can be easily incorporated into existing MRI systems.
-It allows for improved imaging for neuroscience research and has potential applications in brain tumors treatment and in improving the effectiveness of deep brain stimulation devices.
+The technique known as StImulus-Locked K-space shuffling (SILK) for ultra-high-resolution large FOV fMRI, can be easily incorporated into existing MRI systems.
+It allows for anatomical quality, mesoscale (i.e. sub-millimeter) neuroscience research and has potential applications in brain tumor treatment and in improving the effectiveness of deep brain stimulation devices.

-- Surgical Planning for brain tumors and epilepsy
+- Improved surgical planning for brain tumors and epilepsy

-- Deep brain stimulation treatment of movement disorders, including Parkinson disease, essential tremor, and dystonia
+- Improved deep brain stimulation treatment of movement disorders, including Parkinson disease, essential tremor, and dystonia

 - Businesses can commercialize the technology by licensing international patent application WO2019006199 from the VA